LaunchlabAU/auspol-donations-twitter-bot/README.md

 ### Mapping donation recipients to political parties.

 Please only submit changes to the "Party" column.
+To edit, click on the pencil icon at the top right of the table.

 [Parties table](data/tables/parties.md)